VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 ### **Change Your Name**

-VATSAL calls you "Sir" by default.
+BOI calls you "Sir" by default.
 To change:

 ```python
 vatsal.set_user_name("Boss")  # Or any name you prefer